NFIB and the Road Funding Debate – History

 In past sessions, several different funding ideas for roads have been proposed.
 While we recognize the need for good roads and adequate funding, this is a difficult time for tax and fee increases on Michigan small business job providers.
 NFIB small business owners have made it clear that they are not supportive of a motor fuels tax increase or a hike in vehicle registration fees.
 Lawmakers should consider dedicating a substantial portion of the projected budget surplus for the coming year to road construction and maintenance in order to avoid hikes in the gas tax and vehicle registration.

 State funding for roads comes from a pump tax on motor fuels and registration fees.
 However, the total amount of money raised from motor fuel taxes has been declined in recent years due to reduced consumption of fuel from higher mileage vehicles and increased conservation as a reaction to higher prices.
+Complicating the matter further is Michigan’s practice of collecting a sales tax at the pump in addition to a fuels tax with the additional revenue going to schools and local governments and not roads.
+As a result of this practice, Michigan has one of the highest fuel taxes in the country while road funding has not kept pace with maintenance and repair needs.

 A 2012 road funding survey of NFIB members, revealed the following small business reaction to various proposals: